KenDickey/Cuis-Smalltalk-BabySteps/DragAndDrop.md

 ````

 As with mouse events, the HandMorph does most of the interacting starting
+with  the processing of the
+event queue (````HandMorph>>processEventQueue````),
-with  the processing of the event queue (````Smalltalk HandMorph>>processEventQueue````), but we don't need to understand the details of this to get the
+but we don't need to understand the details of this to get the
 gist of what is going on.

-At some point, a Morph which allowsSubMorphDrag gets to handle the mouse down event.
+At some point, a Morph which allowsSubMorphDrag
+gets to handle the mouse down event.
 For example, in the MetaProperty package:

 ````Smalltalk
 VisualPropertyMenuItem>>processMouseDown: evt localPosition: localEventPosition